logzio/logz-docs/_source/logzio_collections/_log-sources/iks.md

 ##### Create a monitoring namespace

-Your Daemonset will be deployed under the namespace `monitoring`.
+Your DaemonSet will be deployed under the namespace `monitoring`.

 ```shell